 GNMA securities represent ownership in a pool of federally insured mortgage loans.
 GNMA certificates consist of underlying mortgages with a maximum maturity of 30 years.
 However, due to scheduled and unscheduled principal payments, GNMA certificates have a shorter average maturity and, therefore, less principal volatility than a comparable 30-year mortgage-backed bond.
 Since prepayment rates vary widely, it is not possible to accurately predict the average maturity of a particular GNMA pool.
 The scheduled monthly interest and principal payments relating to mortgages in the pool will be "passed through" to investors.
 GNMA securities differ from conventional bonds in that principal is paid back to the certificate holders over the life of the loan rather than at maturity.
 As a result, the Funds will receive monthly scheduled payments of principal and interest.
-In addition, the Funds may receive unscheduled principal payments will be reinvested at the then-prevailing interest rate.
+In addition, the Funds may receive unscheduled principal payments representing prepayments on the underlying mortgages.
+Any prepayments will be reinvested at the then-prevailing interest rate.